McCloudS/subgen/README.md

 <details>
 <summary>Updates:</summary>

+23 Dec: Added PLEX_QUEUE_NEXT_EPISODE and PLEX_QUEUE_SERIES.
+Will automatically start generating subtitles for the next episode in your series, or queue the whole series.

 4 Dec: Added more ENV settings: DETECT_LANGUAGE_OFFSET, PREFERRED_AUDIO_LANGUAGES, SKIP_IF_AUDIO_TRACK_IS, ONLY_SKIP_IF_SUBGEN_SUBTITLE, SKIP_UNKNOWN_LANGUAGE, SKIP_IF_LANGUAGE_IS_NOT_SET_BUT_SUBTITLES_EXIST, SHOULD_WHISPER_DETECT_AUDIO_LANGUAGE

 30 Nov 2024: Signifcant refactoring and handling by Muisje.
 Added language code class for more robustness and flexibility and ability to separate audio tracks to make sure you get the one you want.
 New ENV Variables: SUBTITLE_LANGUAGE_NAMING_TYPE, SKIP_IF_AUDIO_TRACK_IS, PREFERRED_AUDIO_LANGUAGE, SKIP_IF_TO_TRANSCRIBE_SUB_ALREADY_EXIST